-Greenlane is focused on cleaning up two of the largest and most difficult-to-decarbonize sectors of the global energy system: the natural gas grid and the commercial transportation sector.
-Greenlane is a leading global provider of biogas upgrading systems that create clean, low-carbon and carbon-negative renewable natural gas, suitable for injection into the natural gas grid and for direct use as vehicle fuel.
-The biogas upgrading systems, marketed and sold by the Company under the Greenlane Biogas brand, remove impurities and separate carbon dioxide from biomethane in the raw biogas created from the anaerobic decomposition of organic waste at landfills, wastewater treatment plants, farms, food waste streams, and other feedstock sources.
+Greenlane is focused on decarbonizing two of the largest and most difficult-to-decarbonize sectors of the global energy system: the natural gas grid and the commercial transportation sector.
+Greenlane is a leading global provider of biogas upgrading systems that create clean, low-carbon and carbon-negative RNG, suitable for injection into the natural gas grid and for direct use as commercial vehicle fuel.
+The biogas upgrading systems, marketed and sold by the Company under the Greenlane brand, remove impurities and separate carbon dioxide from biomethane in raw biogas created from the anaerobic decomposition of organic waste from key feedstock sources of agriculture (such as dairy and hog manure), water resource recovery facilities, food waste, landfills and sugar mills.
 To the Company's knowledge, Greenlane is the only biogas upgrading company offering and actively deploying the three most popular technologies: water wash, pressure swing adsorption, and membrane separation.
 The Company designs and develops the systems it provides and uses a capital light business model with largely outsourced manufacturing and components purchased through an extensive global supply chain.
-The only exception to this is in relation to Airdep, where the assembly and a small amount of fabrication is performed in-house.
+The only exception to this is in relation to its wholly-owned subsidiary, Airdep, where the assembly and a small amount of fabrication is performed in-house.
 Once delivered to site, Greenlane commissions and performance tests the systems and provides aftercare parts and service.
-Greenlane's business is built on over 35 years industry experience, patented and proprietary technology, with over 140 biogas upgrading systems sold into 19 countries, including for many of the largest RNG production facilities in the world, and over 140 biogas desulfurization units sold.
+Greenlane's business is built on over 35 years industry experience, patented and proprietary technology, with over 145 biogas upgrading systems sold into 19 countries, including for many of the largest RNG production facilities in the world, and over 160 biogas desulfurization units sold.